 - Commit your PIN to memory.

-BB&T uses sophisticated layers of fraud tools to monitor accounts and takes every appropriate action to protect our clients from fraud.
+BB&T uses several layers of sophisticated security tools to monitor accounts.
+We take every appropriate action to protect our clients from fraud.
 If you suspect or witness fraudulent activity at a BB&T ATM, you should immediately contact local law enforcement and alert the closest BB&T branch, or contact BB&T Phone24 at 800-BANK-BBT (800-226-5228).

 Everyday Security (Article)